chessbot-js/chessbot/README.md

 [![Click here to lend your support to Chess.com bot](https://images.shulcloud.com/1026/_preview/a45808649c82092f918aefd7fafe7853823d8710.jpg)](http://re-coders.com/chessbot/#donate)

 It's a bot for Chess.com.
-It realised as google chrome extension and can be used with any chrome-like browsers to win your opponent.
+It realised as Google Chrome extension and can be used with any chrome-like browsers to win your opponent.

 Link to Chrome Store: